Théodore Ballu: Architecture in Paris

 Back in France, Théodore Ballu became an assistant to architect Franz Christian Gau on the Basilique Sainte-Clotilde construction site, then took charge after Gau's death in 1853.
 From then on, his career was much focused on his preference for religious buildings.

 In 1860, he was named chief architect of Parisian buildings related to the religion.
 He then designed the Église de la Trinité (1861–1867), the Saint-Esprit temple on Rue Roquépine, and the churches of Saint-Ambroise (1863–1869) and Saint-Joseph (1866–1875).

 He also directed the Saint-Jacques Tower restoration (1854–1858) and the construction of the Saint-Denis church in Argenteuil (1866).

 L’Eglise de la Trinité is very emblematic of his work because it demonstrates his extensive knowledge of various architecture styles, his passion for eclecticism, which was very popular at the time, his tendency to incorporate numerous sculpted or painted decorations and his in-depth knowledge of cost-efficient construction.
-The Trinité area became the architect's favorite place, where he owned several properties and even designed his home.
+The Trinité area became the architect's favorite place, where he owned several properties and designed his home.